Ship handling Guidelines for

 GUIDELINES FOR BUNKER BARGE LAY BERTHS

-Whenever possible, bunker barges should not be placed in lay berths which may incur a higher risk of an incident occurring.
+Whenever possible, bunker barges should not be placed in lay berths which may incur a higher risk of an incident.
 Such locations would include close proximity to knuckles or corners including the ICW knuckle, the knuckle at Berth 32/33, the east ends of any slips, especially Berth 15 and Berth 5, the east end of Berth 30, the north end of Berth 2 near the bow of a vessel in Berth 1, or in Berths 33A/B when a vessel is docking in the opposite berth.
 Bunker barges should not be in Slip 2 when a passenger vessel is docking or undocking at Berth 4.

 When vessels are being bunkered via barge, the effective beam of the ship is substantially increased.
 Since many of these vessels are already at or near the maximum beam that we are able to safely bypass, the bunkering operation may restrict vessel movements.
-Please keep this in mind.

-FOR BYPASSING CARRIERS BERTH 29
+FOR BYPASSING CARRIERS IN BERTH 29

 - Carrier to be advised prior to arrival::